64 Favorite Brain Breaks for Kids

 11. Float with jellyfish

-When you really need to take the energy in your room down a notch, turn off the lights, set a timer, and put on a calming video.
-For example, Cat Trumpet put together a jellyfish aquarium video where kids will find themselves under the brilliant blue sea in the middle of a “bloom” of jellyfish.
+When you really need to take the energy in your room down a notch, turn off the lights, set a timer, and put on a calming video that transports kids into a bloom of jellyfish.
 They’ll be mesmerized by the slow, fluid motions and lulled into calmness by the soothing music.

 12. Break out the hot hands